New England

 The Nautilus

-This silvered-cedar establishment serves mostly small dishes of the finest local produce prepared with a slight Asian twist.
-A cracking craft cocktail menu too.
+This silvered-cedar establishment serves mostly small plates crafted from the finest local produce, prepared with a subtle Asian twist.
+There’s also a standout craft cocktail menu.

 map pinNantucket